minio/minio/docs/sts/tls.md

 The returned credentials expiry after a certain period of time that can be configured via `&DurationSeconds=3600`.
 By default, the STS credentials are valid for 1 hour.
 The minimum expiration allowed is 15 minutes.

 Further, the temp.
 S3 credentials will never out-live the client certificate.
 For example, if the `MINIO_IDENTITY_TLS_STS_EXPIRY` is 7 days but the certificate itself is only valid for the next 3 days, then MinIO will return S3 credentials that are valid for 3 days only.

+## Caveat

+*Applications that use direct S3 API will work fine, however interactive users uploading content using (when POSTing to the presigned URL an app generates) a popup becomes visible on browser to provide client certs, you would have to manually cancel and continue.
+This may be annoying to use but there is no workaround for now.*

 ## Explore Further
 - [MinIO Admin Complete Guide](https://docs.min.io/docs/minio-admin-complete-guide.html)